bayang/jelu-web/content/pages/first-login.md

 ![]({{"/content/images/login.jpg" | url}})

 * You can edit your informations or create additional users in the settings dashboard (accessible from the top right menu)

+If you use ldap support, you are not prompted to create an initial user.